January Sets surprising Heat Record: EU Monitor - UrduPoint

 One theory is that a global shift to cleaner shipping fuels in 2020 accelerated warming by reducing sulphur emissions that make clouds more mirror-like and reflective of sunlight.

-In December, another peer-reviewed paper looked at whether a reduction in low-lying clouds had let more heat reach Earth's surface.
+In December, a peer-reviewed paper looked at whether a reduction in low-lying clouds had let more heat reach Earth's surface.

 "It's really still a matter of debate," said Nicolas.